 This will not remove your backups, however you will need to set up the app preferences again.

-The app does not have any restrictions on the number of call logs it backs up, however, most phones only keep the last 500 calls in memory and the app can only backup those call logs.
-Some phones keep the last 1000 calls and on those phones the app can backup 1000 call logs.
+The app does not have any restrictions on the number of call logs it backs up, however, most phones only keep a limited number of calls (500 or 1000 or 2000) in memory and the app can only backup those call logs.

 There are multiple reasons why all your messages may not be getting backed up: